How can music help students with autism?

 Focus on faces / Eye Contact

-The act of making eye contact is extremely stressful for some people affected by autism.
+The act of making eye contact is extremely stressful for some students with autism.
 There are many books and articles written by adults with autism who describe the terrible stress they felt when well-meaning parents and teachers tried to force them to make eye contact during conversations.
 In many cases, they describe being further distracted and unable to focus on the conversation because of this insistence.

 We’ve also learned from these individuals that – when others give them leeway to communicate in a more comfortable manner (without eye contact) – they can engage in conversations and participate in school, work, and social interactions just fine.